BackofenLab/HVSeeker/README.md

 This script can be run from the command line with various options.
 Below is a detailed description of the command-line arguments:

 **Basic Usage HVSeeker-DNA**

+To use HVSeeker you can either train models yourself or download our pretrained models from https://drive.google.com/drive/folders/14qXKk4YnBaxZ0_OPxDe-frm0WpQNnP6w in the folder /Method/Proposed method/

 ```
 python main.py -f [List of training directories] [OPTIONS]
 ```